Breaker Morant (film): Plot

 In 1902, three Australian soldiers are tried for war crimes committed during the Second Boer War in South Africa.
 Lieutenants Harry "Breaker" Morant, Peter Handcock and George Witton; all officers of the elite Bushveldt Carbineers, are charged with the murder of one Boer prisoner (Floris Visser), the subsequent murders of six more; Morant and Handcock are accused of the sniper-style death of a German missionary, the Rev. Hesse.
-Their counsel, Major Thomas, has had only one day to prepare their defense.
+Their counsel, Major Thomas, has had only one day to prepare their defence.

 Lord Kitchener, who ordered the trial, hopes to bring the Boer War to an end with a peace conference.
 To that end, he uses the Morant trial to show that he is willing to judge his own soldiers harshly if they disobey the rules of war.
 Though there are great complexities associated with charging active-duty soldiers with murder, Kitchener is determined to have a guilty verdict, and the chief of the court supports him.

 The causes and occurrences relating to the trial are developed.
 Morant's execution of the Boer prisoners was revenge for the mutilation and death of his friend and commanding officer, Captain Hunt.
 Angered by the incident, Morant led an attack on a Boer camp, where a Boer wearing Hunt's khaki jacket was captured.
 Morant had him executed.

 The killing of six prisoners was in much the same fashion.
 Morant later justifies their deaths, saying, "You know the orders from Whitehall.
 If they show a white flag, we don't see it.
 I didn't see it."
 Before their execution, Morant notices Hesse speaking with the prisoners.
 Morant, furious, is convinced that Hesse is a spy, though he has no proof.
 A conversation with Handcock leads to the latter taking a rifle and horse and following Hesse, who is found shot the next morning.